fatihunlu/vue-admin-template/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
+For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ### How can I support developers?
 - Star my GitHub repo :star: